 Verified / Resolved

-Items in this status were verified as bugs, and are now resolved.
-The fix may have already been released, or may be in an upcoming version.
+Items in this section had an impact on February 29th, were verified as bugs, and are now resolved.

 - Eldos SecureBlackbox security software for developers